-To be eligible for the Leadership Studies minor requires a grade of C or better in LEAD 344 - Leadership in Organizations, a course which is required of all cadets.
-Additionally, the Leadership Studies minor requires a minimum of 18 hours in leadership studies, with a grade of C or better in each course.
-Upon electing to minor in Leadership Studies, the cadet must obtain approval of the Department Head in his or her own department, and from the Head of the Department of Psychology.
+Eligibility for the Leadership Studies Minor requires a grade of C or better in LEAD 344 - Leadership in Organizations.
+In addition, cadets must earn a minimum of 18 credit hours of course work with a grade of C or better in the Leadership Studies courses listed below.
+Cadets must obtain the approval of the Department Head of their major and from the Psychology Department Head.